 Ben Nevis is the highest mountain in Britain at 4418ft (1344m).
 Lovingly known by locals as ‘The Ben’.

 The summit is cloudy on nine days out of ten.
 It can snow on any day of the year and the average mean temperature on top is just below freezing.
 So please pick your day carefully.
+Always carry winter clothing including hat and gloves.

-The Pony Track is the easiest route to the top.
 Start from either of the two car parks at the Visitor Centre or from Achintee House.
-There is also parking on the road slightly higher up near the Youth Hostel.
+There is free parking on the road side near the Youth Hostel.
 The path is easy to follow and clearly marked.
-It zig zags gently upwards.
-There are small cairns which help navigation both up and down the mountain.
+The first 1000 feet (304m) is both steep and quick to climb.
+The terrain flattens briefly by the loch (Lochen Meall an t-Suidhe) but soon begins to rise again with wonderful views back to Fort William and Glen Nevis.

 'Think big, and then think bigger' I smiled and thought to myself.